slagle/traas/README.rst

-traas is a set of Heat templates and wrapper scripts arond toci_gate_test.sh mostly.
+traas is a set of Heat templates and wrapper scripts arond toci_gate_test.sh.
 You can think of traas as taking on the role that is done by nodepool and devstack-gate in CI, but using Heat instead. traas could just be used when you have access to an OpenStack cloud with Heat that you want to use for TripleO development.

 The Heat templates are used to bring up a multinode environment, and then trigger some SoftwareDeployment resources on the undercloud node to